 Our Experience Using IDShield

-Although IDShield provided links for the mobile apps, we decided to first set everything up on our laptop, as it’s easier for us to type, but we’ll get to the app in a bit.
+Although IDShield provided links for the mobile apps, we decided to set everything up on our laptop first, as it’s easier for us to type, but we’ll get to the app in a bit.
 Here’s how the activation process went:

 From there, we set up social media monitoring, allowing IDShield access to our Facebook, Twitter, and Instagram accounts.

-As far as actually using IDShield on a day to day basis went, we had no issues.
-When we wanted to check-in, the home page’s overview section told us all the information we needed to know, namely that no identity threats were detected.
-Checking our credit score was also simple, and we like how they track it over time in a rainbow-colored chart.
+As far as actually using IDShield on a day to day basis, we had no issues.
+When we wanted to check in, the home page’s overview section told us all the information we needed to know, namely that it didn’t detect identity threats.
+Checking our credit score was also simple, and we like how IDShield tracked it over time in a rainbow-colored chart.

 Although the setup process was a bit cumbersome, IDShield is easy to use on a day-to-day basis.